emipa606/DEHotkeys/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-# Ever wonder what's the point of having hotkeys if you have to click through a menu to use them?
-Well now you don't (most of the time) have to!
+# Ever wonder what&apos;s the point of having hotkeys if you have to click through a menu to use them?
+Well now you don&apos;t (most of the time) have to!